Recap: Star Trek S 1 E 10 The Corbomite Maneuver

 .
 Kirk is taking a required physical, so Spock has the chair.
 Suddenly, they run into what looks like the Apple Spinning Beach Ball of Doom

 that they just can't seem to escape.
 When evasive maneuvers fail, Spock calls for a red alert.
 Navigator Bailey, who probably takes 20 minutes to wipe his butt, suddenly becomes a little trigger happy until Kirk reminds him who's in charge.
-Kirk tells Baily to plot a spiral course at increasing speeds to get away from this Negative Space Wedgie
+Kirk tells Bailey to plot a spiral course at increasing speeds to get away from this Negative Space Wedgie

 .
 When it starts emmiting radiation, Kirk orders to open fire, destroying the object.